eTyradelli/eTyradelli/README.md

 - Hi, I’m Eleana.
 - I’m a Front-End Developer.
-I have experience in HTML, CSS and WordPress.
+I have experience in HTML, CSS, JavaScript and WordPress.
-- I’m currently learning Javascript.
+- I’m currently learning PHP.